-CNH Capital America's operations principally involve purchasing retail installment sale contracts and leases from CNH dealers.
-CNH Capital America has also established a relationship with CIT Bank pursuant to which CNH Capital America acquires consumer installment loans relating to equipment sold by CNH dealers.
-In addition, CNH Capital America, its subsidiaries and affiliates facilitate and finance the sale of insurance products to retail customers, provide financing for dealers and rental equipment yards, and also provide other retail financing programs for end-use customers in North America, Western Europe, Latin America, Australia and other parts of the world.
+CNH Capital America's operations principally involve purchasing retail installment sale contracts and leases from dealers and originating retail installment loans and leases.
+CNH Capital America has also established a relationship with CIT Bank pursuant to which CNH Capital America acquires consumer installment loans relating to equipment sold by dealers.
+In addition, CNH Capital America, its subsidiaries and affiliates facilitate and finance the sale of insurance products and extended service plans to retail customers, provide financing for dealers' inventory, parts and rental equipment yards, and also provide other retail financing programs for end-use customers in North America, Western Europe, Latin America, Australia and other parts of the world.
 CNH Capital America, its subsidiaries and affiliates also provide various financing options to dealers for a variety of purposes, including inventory, working capital, real estate acquisitions, construction and remodeling, business acquisitions, dealer systems and service and maintenance equipment.

-CNH Capital America offers a broad variety of financing options through dealers to end-use customers for the retail sale of CNH's agricultural and construction equipment, used equipment accepted by dealers in trade and equipment of other manufacturers stocked and sold by the CNH dealer network.
+CNH Capital America offers a broad variety of financing options through dealers to end-use customers for the retail sale of CNH's agricultural, construction and other equipment, used equipment accepted by dealers in trade and equipment of other manufacturers stocked and sold by the dealer network.

-CNH's United States dealers and company-owned dealerships located in the United States assign and sell retail installment sale contracts to CNH Capital America on a regular basis.
+CNH's United States dealers and company-owned dealerships located in the United States assign and sell retail installment sale contracts and leases to CNH Capital America on a regular basis.

-Since mid-2005, due to an organizational restructuring designed to maximize efficiencies, CNH Capital America has become the sole originator of receivables of the types sold to the trusts within CNH's U.S. financial services business, except that

-CIT Bank originates consumer installment loans under a program agreement with CNH Capital America.
+Since mid-2005, due to an organizational restructuring designed to maximize efficiencies, CNH Capital America has become the sole originator of receivables of the types sold to the trusts within CNH's U.S. financial services business, except that CIT Bank originates consumer installment loans under a program agreement with CNH Capital America.
 New Holland Credit has become the sole servicer of those receivables.
 Prior to mid-2005, both CNH Capital America and New Holland Credit originated and serviced receivables.